-- 1. Industry practices, surveys, trends.
-The industry-accepted benefits of the CM/GC method include: - Results in a better design that meets the owner's objectives; - Encourages competition, especially for COBID subcontractors; - Can be completed in a faster time frame; - Costs less than a design-bid-build project that is designed and constructed in the traditional manner; - Reduces the risks of delays, cost overruns, and disputes; - Limits the number of change orders for unforeseen conditions. - 2.
-Past experience and evaluation of Metro CM/GC projects.
+- 1. Industry Practices, Surveys, Trends.
+The industry-accepted benefits of the CM/GC method include: - Results in a better design that meets the owner's objectives. - Encourages competition, especially for COBID subcontractors. - Can be completed in a faster time frame. - Costs less than a design-bid-build project that is designed and constructed in the traditional manner. - Reduces the risks of delays, cost overruns, and disputes. - Limits the number of change orders for unforeseen conditions. - 2.
+Past Experience and Evaluation of Metro CM/GC Projects.

-The Arlene Schnitzer Concert Hall ("ASCH") Acoustic Enhancement Project recently reached completion.
+The Arlene Schnitzer Concert Hall Acoustic Enhancement Project.
 The benefits to the ASCH Acoustic Project achieved through the CM/GC process include:

-- Portland'5 obtained cost reductions through pre-construction services by the Contractor during the design phase, including a constructability review (e.g., materials, phasing, layout and design) and value engineering. - Close cooperation between the architect and Contractor allowed for rapid and successful solutions to challenges proposed by prior unknown conditions in the 92 year-old facility. - 3.
-Benefits and drawbacks of CM/GC to the Project.
-The CM/GC method provides an invaluable means of addressing the risks to Metro presented by the project's site conditions and timeline including:
+- P'5 obtained cost reductions through pre-construction services by the contractor during the design phase, including a constructability review (e.g., materials, phasing, layout and design) and value engineering. - Close cooperation between the architect and contractor allowed for rapid and successful solutions to challenges proposed by prior unknown conditions in the 92 year-old facility. - 3.
+Benefits and Drawbacks of CM/GC to the Arlene Schnitzer Concert Hall Roof Replacement Project.

+Benefits - The CM/GC method provides an invaluable means of addressing the risks to Metro presented by the project's site conditions and timeline.

-- Facility must remain open and operational, and the activity will take place underneath the audience chamber and stage house. - Widespread public access and need to preserve a quality experience to maintain current revenues. - Need to complete initial phases of the work in order to meet deadline posed by scheduled "dark" period. - Potentially unknown conditions at sub-basement building level and subterranean sidewalk levels can be discovered and addressed in the pre-construction period, avoiding schedule delays and costly change orders.
+- Facility must remain open and operational, and the activity will take place above the audience chamber and stage house. - Widespread public access and need to preserve a quality experience to maintain current revenues. - Need to complete initial phases of the work in order to meet deadline posed by scheduled "dark" period.

+Potentially unknown conditions underneath existing roof system and in parapet walls can be discovered and addressed in the pre-construction period, avoiding schedule delays and costly change orders.

-By involving the Contractor extensively during the design process, Portland'5 will be able to better account for, plan around, and address the above factors prior to and during construction.
-This avoids project delays and expensive change orders, helps to reduce liability and revenue risks to Metro, and provides a foundation of cooperation upon which a high-quality result may be achieved, on schedule and on budget.
+By involving the contractor extensively during the design process, P'5 will be able to better account for, plan around, and address the above factors prior to and during construction.
+This avoids project delays and expensive change orders, helps to reduce liability and revenue risks to Metro, and provides a foundation of cooperation upon which a high quality result may be achieved, on schedule and on budget.
 Pre-construction services provided during the process include a constructability review, value engineering, and other service during design.
-Involving a Contractor during the design fosters teamwork that results in a better design, faster progress with fewer delays, and less costs.
+Involving a contractor during the design fosters teamwork that results in a better design, faster progress with fewer delays, and less costs.

-Given Metro's favorable experience with CM/GC, staff foresees no drawbacks to adopting the CM/GC method to implement the Arlene Schnitzer Concert Hall City Sewer Connection Project.
+Drawbacks - Given Metro's favorable experience with CM/GC, staff foresees no drawbacks to adopting the CM/GC method to implement the Arlene Schnitzer Concert Hall Roof Replacement Project.